Morays: Family Muraenidae

 Piers: Every year will see a few California moray caught by southern California pier fisherman; an event that attracts the attention of most nearby anglers.
 Morays are both uncommon and ferocious in nature—it is one fish that should be handled very carefully.
 Best bets: Ocean Beach Pier, Dana Point Harbor Pier, Redondo Sportfishing Pier, Hermosa Beach Pier, Gaviota Pier and, by far the best, the Green Pleasure Pier and Cabrillo Mole, both at Avalon on Catalina Island.

 Moray caught at the Cabrillo Mole in Avalon by Rita

 Shoreline: An occasional catch by rock anglers in southern California.

 Boats: An unusual catch on boats although I did manage one from a boat once while fishing the Coronado Islands.

 Bait and Tackle: Morays are seldom the intentional catch of anglers; instead they are caught incidentally when fishing for other rocky-shore fish.
 They will grab almost any bait.
-However, best bait would appear to be shrimp, crabs, or small live fish.
+However, best bait would appear to be small live fish followed by live crabs or shrimp.
 The best time to fish is at night and the angler should keep the bait in motion since moray will hide in crevices waiting for prey to swim by.
 Tackle should be kept simple; a medium-sized outfit with at least 15-pound test line and a size 4 to 2 hook.
 Be prepared to strike and start reeling quickly before the moray can retreat to the rocks.

 Soon after, I caught my moray another friend caught one fifty feet away on the Mole, and then, as we were leaving the Mole, we discovered a group of kids had just caught another moray.
 Whatever the reason for their abundance that night it will long be remembered as the “Night of the Moray.”